Join Date: Oct 2000

 - Moderators are not usually allowed to edit offending posts; they must delete an entire post if part of it violates the rules.

 - If you see a post that needs moderator attention or if you just need help, please use the "Report Post" button.
+This button is the red triangle found under the persons name, of the post you wish to report.
 This is the quickest way to get the attention of the moderation team.